 Springs are some of the most sensitive indicators of climate change.
 Despite their small size, they support more than 10 percent of endangered species in the United States, and 10 percent of the total species in the Grand Canyon.
 They are culturally significant to many indigenous cultures of the Southwest, and are critical to backcountry recreation.
 More information about springs ecosystems and their importance can be found here.

 SSI developed the Springs Online database as a platform to securely contain springs data, and is available to the backcountry community, researchers, NPS, and conservation organizations.
 This information supports conservation, education, public outreach, and analyses of springs ecosystems vulnerability to land management practices and climate changes.

-If you are already have an account and have questions, please check out our Frequently Asked Questions, or send an email to either Jeri or Stephanie.
+If you are already have an account and have questions, please check out our Frequently Asked Questions, or send us an email.